 Advisory Boards – The Dean’s Business Advisory Council, the three Departments’ Advisory Board, and BBER’s Advisory Board meet once each semester on the same day.
 Faculty are expected to attend their department’s advisory board meetings and are invited to other events.
 The meeting pattern is:

 • Fall semester: Griz/Cat weekend, when in Missoula, otherwise Homecoming Weekend (these alternate every other year)

 • Spring semester: Last Friday of regular class

 Donor Recognition and Scholarship Banquet – This event is held every spring the evening of or before advisory board meetings.
 Faculty are expected to attend and are assigned seats at tables with donors and scholarship recipients.
-SoBA faculty awards are announced at this banquet.
-In 2016, SoBA granted 144 scholarships totaling $360,000.
+COB faculty awards are announced at this banquet.
+In 2016, COB granted 144 scholarships totaling $360,000.

 University Grant Program (UGP) – The UGP funds research projects for all faculty members.
 This program is very competitive and allocates awards up to $5,000.
 A campus committee selects recipients.
 The call for proposals typically comes out in the late fall, with a submission deadline in February.

 Faculty Exchange Program – This program is open to tenured and tenure-track faculty, with preference for those having at least three years of service with no overseas assignments during the last three years.
 Exchanges take place during the academic year, and time on exchange counts toward the tenure period for probationary faculty.
 A campus committee selects recipients.
 Applications are due near the end of October each year.
 Funding awarded may be applied to replacement faculty during the exchange and/or travel.